On the Iterative Decoding of High-Rate LDPC Codes With Applications in Compressed Sensing: Background on Coding and CS

 \subsection{Analysis Tools}

-Based on the bipartite graph structure, LDPC codes can be decoded efficiently using iterative MP algorithms.
+Based on the sparse graph structure, LDPC codes can be decoded efficiently using iterative MP algorithms.
 The average performance of MP decoding algorithms can be analyzed with density evolution (DE) \cite{Richardson-it00} or extrinsic information transfer (EXIT) charts \cite{ten-it01}.
-The concentration theorem \cite{Richardson-it00} shows that random realizations of decoding are close to the average behavior w.h.p. as the block length goes to infinity.
-DE analysis provides a threshold below which decoding (or reconstruction) succeeds w.h.p..
-The decoding threshold can be improved by optimizing the edge degree distribution (d.d.) pair $\lambda(x)$ and $\rho(x)$.
+The concentration theorem \cite{Richardson-it00} shows that random realizations of decoding are close to the average behavior w.h.p. for long block lengths.
+DE analysis provides a threshold below which decoding (or reconstruction) succeeds w.h.p. as the block length goes to infinity.
+The decoding threshold can also be improved by optimizing the edge degree distribution (d.d.) pair $\lambda(x)$ and $\rho(x)$.

-Decoding can also be analyzed using combinatorial methods such as stopping set analysis \cite{Di-it02} and \cite{orlitsky-it05}.
-Stopping set analysis gives a threshold below which \emph{all} error patterns can be recovered with certainty under the assumption of no FV.
-Note that DE and stopping set analysis lead to different thresholds in general.
-Since stopping set analysis implies uniform recovery of all the error patterns, instead of just most of them, the threshold given by stopping set analysis is always lower than the one given by DE.
-For example, DE analysis of $(3,6)$ regular codes on the BEC shows that erasure patterns with size less than $43\%$ of the code length can be corrected w.h.p. \cite{Luby-it01}.
-On the other hand, the result from stopping set analysis guarantees that most codes correct all erasure patterns with size less than $1.8\%$ of the code length when $n\rightarrow\infty$.
+Decoding can also be analyzed using combinatorial methods such as stopping-set analysis \cite{Di-it02} and \cite{orlitsky-it05}.
+Stopping-set analysis gives a threshold below which \emph{all} error patterns can be recovered with certainty under the assumption of no FV.
+In general, DE and stopping-set analysis lead to different thresholds.
+Since stopping-set analysis implies uniform recovery of all the error patterns, instead of just most of them, the threshold given by stopping-set analysis is always lower than the one given by DE.
+For example, DE analysis of $(3,6)$ regular codes on the BEC shows that almost all erasure patterns of size less than $0.429$ of the block length can be corrected w.h.p. \cite{Luby-it01}.
+On the other hand, stopping-set analysis guarantees that most codes correct all erasure patterns of size less than $0.018$ of the block length as $n\rightarrow\infty$.